LaylaD4/LaylahDePaull_T2A2/README.md

 ## `controllers/recipe_controller.py`

 ### GET ALL RECIPES IN THE DATABASE
-The `/recipes/` endpoint allows users to fetch all recipes along with their associated ingredients using the GET method.
+The `/recipes` endpoint allows users to fetch all recipes along with their associated ingredients using the GET method.
 It queries the database for all records in the Recipe table and returns them in a JSON format.
-The endpoint responds with a 200 OK status and either a list of recipes.
+The endpoint responds with a 200 OK status and a list of recipes.

 ## 1. HTTP Verb

-- **GET**: This method is used to retrieve a list of all the recipes along with their associated ingredients, that current exist in the database.
+- **GET**: This method is used to retrieve a list of all the recipes along with their associated ingredients, that currently exist in the database.
 User's do not need to be logged in or authenticated to browse the meal planner databases recipes.

 ### 2. Path or Route